Shah-Namra/C-language-problems/README.md

 # C-language-problems
-These are some of the problems which I solved when I was learning C language and Data Structures .
+These are some of the problems and concepts I learned when I was studying C language and Data Structures.